ris-work/sqlitefs/README.md

-This is an improved version with varios bugfixes.
-It also works on NetBSD.
+This is an improved version with various bugfixes.
+It also works on FreeBSD and NetBSD.

 # sqlite-fs